 Remove smartphone from water ASAP.

 This is an obvious tip, but don’t underestimate its value.
 Don’t sit and watch your phone soak.
-Extract it as quickly as you can, as safely as you can.
-You should never endanger yourself, or others to reach it, but you need to act fast to retrieve it.
+Extract the phone from water as quickly as you can.
+Also, as safely as you can.
+You should never endanger yourself, or others to reach it.
+Therefore, you need to think fast to remove it.